Fl1tzi/microdeck/README.md

 # ARCHIVED

-I've archived this project because with new experience I've noticed some things I'd like to change.
-The main change I will make in the next project is to have a single device using a single thread.
-I came to this decision mainly because a device is I/O bound anyway and the device infrastructure (with shared states) could be much simpler.
+I've archived this project because I want to change some things.
+In the next project, one device will use one thread.
+I decided this because devices are I/O bound and the shared state in the device infrastructure could be simplified (or often removed).
+This will greatly improve the visibility and maintainability of the code.

 ---